-This lower-level certificate provides students the foundation to write programs that support transactions conducted over the Internet.
-Students learn about the web and the basic tools used for webpage construction, including HTML, DHTML, scripting, CSS and an overview of XML.
-The database management course provides students with an understanding of relational databases, how they are designed, how data is stored in them, and how that data can be accessed.
-The final two courses, Intermediate Java Programming and Web/ CGI Programming Using Perl, provide students with the programming techniques and tools needed to create truly dynamic webpages.
+This lower-level certificate provides a foundation in programming, with a focus on transactions conducted over the Internet.
+Students learn about the web and the basic tools used for webpage construction, including HTML, DHTML, scripting, CSS and XML.
+Topics covered include relational databases, programming techniques and tools needed to create dynamic webpages.

-CT-102 Introduction to Internet Applications 3
+CT-102 Intro to Internet Applications 3

 CT-206 Scripting Languages 3

-CT-376 Javascript 3
+CT-376 JavaScript 3

 CT-406 Web Programming Languages 3